-Benefit Levels: As shown in Attachments, a maximum benefit of \$850.00 and \$710.00 have been established for deliverable fuel and utility customers respectively based on a proposed national allocation as contained in the President's Budget for Fiscal Year 2017 LIHEAP block grant for Fiscal Year 2016 and estimated consumption, income levels, family size, and housing subsidy that result in a cost-based benefit matrix.
+Benefit Levels: As shown in Attachment B, a maximum benefit of \$600.00 and \$400.00 have been established for deliverable fuel and utility customers respectively based on a proposed national allocation as contained in the President's Budget as LIHEAP block grant for Fiscal Year 2015 and estimated consumption, income levels, family size, and housing subsidy that result in a cost-based benefit matrix.
 The benefit levels are subject to change based on final availability of federal funds.

 Leveraging Initiatives: For deliverable fuels, the Margin-Over-Rack (MOR) oil pricing method and the Haverhill Area Oil Bid Program shall continue as the major oil savings initiatives.
 The MOR has a set margin of 50 cents per gallon above the daily average price of heating oil as reported by the Oil Price Information Service (OPIS).

-HCD's Community Services Unit (CSU) within the Division of Community Services (DCS) shall continue to be active in the implementation of discounted utility rate offerings for LIHEAP recipients.
+DHCD's Community Services Unit (CSU) within the Division of Community Services (DCS) shall continue to be active in the implementation of discounted utility rate offerings for LIHEAP recipients.
 Although standard enrollment process and billing procedures are currently in place, DHCD shall continue its partnerships with investor-owned and municipal utility companies to implement steps that will accurately capture periodic vendor payment, end of year LIHEAP client consumption, including Performance Measures data.

-HEARTWAP (Heating Emergency Assistance Retrofit Task Weatherization Assistance Project) Support: The heating system repair/replacement component shall receive a commitment of \$8.5 million, representing 6.4% of the Massachusetts award, from LIHEAP funds.
+HEARTWAP (Heating Emergency Assistance Retrofit Task Weatherization Assistance Project) Support: The heating system repair/replacement component shall receive a commitment of \$8.5 million from LIHEAP funds.
 This allocation shall fund emergency heating cost repairs and replacements for fuel assistance eligible households.